 The best part?
 When you spend less time focusing on leads that aren't interested, you have more time to focus on the leads who are interested.

-Recently, a colleague wrote a recommendation on my LinkedIn profile.
+Recently, a colleague wrote a recommendation for me on LinkedIn.
 It was unexpected, but it felt good.

 What did I do?
-I thanked them — and then I wrote a recommendation on their profile as well.
+I thanked them—and then I wrote a recommendation for their profile as well.

 Why?
 Because I felt obligated to return the favor.
 That's the reciprocity principle in action.